ethereum/EIPs/sips/sip-93.md

 <!--Please list all values configurable via SCCP under this implementation.-->

-1. Spartan Council seat numbers - the number of seats available on the Spartan Council and thus N/2 + 1 is the required number for a decision to be voted in..
+- Spartan Council seat numbers - the number of seats available on the Spartan Council and thus N/2 + 1 is the required number for a decision to be voted in.
-2. Re-election period - the period in which token holders must redelegate their votes to new and existing council members (to prevent stagnation and ephemeral power).
+- Re-election period - the period in which token holders must redelegate their votes to new and existing council members (to prevent stagnation and ephemeral power).

 ## Copyright